CFC-Servers/gm_logger/README.md

 Sending fatal message to discord! ( Major oof!)
 ```

-**Please note that the callbacks will run _regardless of the default log level setting_**.
+**Please note that callbacks will only run for levels >= your currently selected log level.

-This means that if your log level is set to `"error"`, but you add a callback to `"warn"`, all `"warn"` messages would not be printed in the console, but the attached callback _would_ fire.
+This means that if your log level is set to `"error"`, but you add a callback to `"warn"`, all `"warn"` messages would not be printed in the console _and_ the callbacks wouldn't run.

 As an example:
 ```lua